-Overview This section describes a three-tier SSO scenario where piggybacking of SAML data (containing details of the client user's roles and realms) is disabled.
-This forces an SSO token to be re-authenticated at each tier in a multi-tier system, because the servers in each tier need to contact the Orbix security service to obtain the SAML data.
+Overview This section describes a three-tier SSO scenario where piggyb SAML data (containing details of the client user's roles and re- disabled.
+This forces an SSO token to be re-authenticated at e multi-tier system, because the servers in each tier need to con security service to obtain the SAML data.
 Advantages of enabling re-authentication Re-enabling authentication at each tier has the following potential advantages: If your distributed application crosses different security domains, it might be necessary to re-authenticate credentials in a new domain.
 Sometimes, if the quantity of SAML data is very large, it might be more efficient for servers to retrieve the SAML data directly from the Orbix security service.
 Disabling SAML piggybacking There are two configuration variables that control SAML piggybacking. plugins:gsp:assert_authorization_info If false, SAML data is not sent on outgoing connections.
 Default is true. plugins:gsp:accept_asserted_authorization_info If false, SAML data is not read from incoming connections.
 Default is true.